sandrasoi/Coding-projects/README.md

 # Coding-projects
-As part of my continous journey of improving my coding skills, I create and work on differnt projects.
+As part of my continous journey of improving my coding skills, I create and work on different projects.

 Finance calculator focuses on if-else statements and variables.
 It calculates the total potential investement and monthly mortgage repayments given user's contraints.